tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_02.md

 * `$ tmux kill-session -t <id>`: kills a specific tmux session
 * `Ctrl-a : kill-session`: kills a session from tmux command mode that can be initiated with `Ctrl-a :`

+## Nvim IDEs for other languages

+For other languages, such as Bash, Python and Ruby, one can use the [vimcmdline](https://github.com/jalvesaq/vimcmdline) for nvim (or vim).
+To install it, one needs to copy from the `vimcmdline` resository the directories `ftplugin`, `plugin` and `syntax` and their files to `~/.config/nvim/`.
+For user accounts of UCR’s HPCC, the above install script `install_nvimRtmux` includes the install of `vimcmdline`.